parallaxsecond/parsec-book/src/parsec_client/operations/README.md

 Core operations are non-cryptographic operations supported by the core provider.
 Set the **provider** field of the request header to 0 (`0x00`) to invoke these operations.

+Some operations are reserved for **administrators**.
+They are marked below with "**(admin)**".
+These operations can only be executed by a set of application names chosen by the Parsec administrator.
+If user applications try to execute those operations, a `AdminOperation` response status error code will be returned.

 ### Service Health